kikoking1/ec2-crud-app-projectshare-tutorial/README.md

 projectshare_db_user_pass
 ```

-## Create IAM Role For EC2 to access resources
-In order for the ec2 to access the paramater store and inject the values into the bash scripts, it needs to have permission to access that aws resource.

-Create a new IAM Role called `projectshare`, which will later attached to the ec2. (we create the policy in the next step).

-## Create IAM policy (for the role) allowing access to Parameter Store Values
+## Create IAM policy allowing access to Parameter Store Values
-Create a brand new policy for this above role, having only this policy attached to it, to limit the access of the ec2 to other aws resources.
+Create a brand new policy, to give very specific limited access of the ec2 to other aws resources.

 Call the policy `projectshare`, and give it the following JSON policy.
 Replace the
 `YOUR-ACCOUNT-ID` with your aws account id.
+Also replace `us-west-2` with your resources' region id, if different.
 (You can find your account ID by clicking on the "My" AWS Account dropdown in the top right of your aws.
 Copy without the dashes)

 ```
 {